 You’ve reached the website of Fred Deakin.
 I do a lot of different things (e.g. make music, create art and design, teach, write, perform) and this site is intended to showcase as many of them as possible without giving you a headache.

-Currently I run FANDCO, a studio which specialises in interactive and educational projects.
-From 2013-2020 I was Professor of Digital Arts at the University of the Arts London.
+Currently I run FANDCO, a studio which specialises in creative technology and educational projects.
+From 2013-2020 I was Professor of Digital Arts at the University of the Arts London where I created and delivered the ModUAL programme.
+My most recent musical release was The Lasters, an epic science-fiction concept album, in 2019.

 I’ve performed at TED, interviewed Viv Albertine, been on panels with Jarvis Cocker, Peter Saville and Rankin, judged the British Animation Awards and DJed at the Serpentine Pavilion with Steve Martin as my warm up man.
 I’ve given talks at the Design Museum, the Barbican, the RCA, Design Indaba and Pictoplasma among many others.
 I was a member of the working group for the Gowers Review white paper on the UK’s creative economy which was presented to the DCMS in 2006.
 I’m always open to working on interesting projects so do get in touch if you’d like to collaborate on something.